Construction · Sylacauga, AL

 How does Hoytt Reinforcing, Inc.'s safety record compare to industry average?

-Hoytt Reinforcing, Inc.'s total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Hoytt Reinforcing, Inc.'s total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Apc Specialist LLC in New York, NY is a similar construction employer with $106,000 in current penalties.

 Explore PlainWorker